 If Grazing Operators are mobile (e.g., targeted goat herders), portable infrastructure like solar-powered electric fencing, mobile troughs, and herder camps may be needed.
 Mobile water systems and portable fencing can expand usable rangeland areas, wildlife-friendly fencing maintains conservation compatibility, and mobile herding contracts allow for quick relocation to available forage.
+In general, natural water sources should be avoided as a primary livestock water source unless appropriate measures are in place to prevent bacterial contamination, sedimentation, and nutrient loading.

 Explore Partnerships, Cooperative Models, Incentives, and Cost-Sharing Programs

-Forming alliances to support grazing operations when prescribed grazing projects are not currently in effect may ensure sustainability of operations, and may be formal or informal.
-Partnerships with agencies and non-governmental organizations (NGOs) (e.g., , land trusts, conservancies, watershed councils) can support coordination of forage-sharing agreements.
+Forming alliances to support grazing operations when prescribed grazing projects are not currently in effect may ensure sustainability of operations and may be formal or informal.
+Partnerships with agencies and non-governmental organizations (NGOs) (e.g., NRCS, land trusts, conservancies, watershed councils) can support coordination of forage-sharing agreements.

 Cooperative agreements, such as Livestock Cooperatives, can provide opportunities to pool herds and pasture resources for flexibility.
-Public–private partnerships where landowners provide pasture in exchange for ecosystem services (fire fuel reduction, invasive control).
+Public–private partnerships where landowners provide pasture in exchange for ecosystem services (e.g., fire fuel reduction, invasive control).

 Federal and state conservation programs may also help Grazing Operators acquire or improve base pasture infrastructure.
-Examples include NRCS’s (EQIP), the (CDFA) , and the (FSA) (CREP).
+Examples include NRCS’s Environmental Quality Incentives Program (EQIP), the California Department of Food and Agriculture (CDFA) Healthy Soils Program, and the USDA Farm Service Agency (FSA) Conservation Reserve Enhancement Program (CREP).
 Cost-sharing programs for supplemental feed may also be options when rangeland access is restricted.
-Programs including Payments for Ecosystem Services (PES) may compensate Grazing Operators for maintaining herds for prescribed grazing even when off-project.
+Programs such as Payments for Ecosystem Services (PES) may compensate Grazing Operators for maintaining herds for prescribed grazing even when off-project.

-Regional Considerations for Topic #4:
+Regional Considerations for Grazing Guidance Element #4

-None.
+Regional variability in grazing practices is influenced by the spatial extent of rangelands and the proximity of urban development.
+In regions characterized by extensive land areas, grazing management strategies often differ from those employed in more fragmented or spatially constrained landscapes.
+Larger rangeland systems, particularly where predator presence is a management concern, tend to favor the use of cattle over smaller ruminants.
+Livestock movement in these systems is commonly facilitated through strategic placement of water or supplemental feed resources, and/or active herding across large pastures.

+Conversely, in regions composed of smaller parcel sizes—especially those located near urban centers—grazing is more frequently conducted using small ruminants within relatively confined areas.
+These systems typically rely on portable or temporary fencing and direct oversight by on-site herders to manage animal distribution and forage utilization.
+Additionally, areas where public and private lands intersect may provide opportunities to expand grazing with reduced reliance on livestock transport, thereby improving logistical efficiency.

 (5) Best practices for building community support and engaging with public and private landowners to improve the implementation and outcomes of a prescribed grazing plan.

-Key Takeaway

-Building community support and engaging public and private landowners is essential for successful prescribed grazing.
-Early collaboration, clear communication, shared planning, transparency, and ongoing monitoring help ensure that grazing plans are adopted effectively, address local needs, and achieve both ecological and operational goals.
+Recommendations for Grazing Guidance Element #5

 Collaboratively Plan and Build Partnerships to Leverage Resources and Increase Buy-in

-Efforts to conduct collaborative planning across a diverse stakeholder base can go far in building community support for grazing, particularly if the benefits and trade-offs are clearly identified early on in the planning process.
+Efforts to conduct collaborative planning across a diverse stakeholder base can go far in building community support for grazing, particularly if the benefits and trade-offs are clearly identified early in the planning process.
 Early engagement of stakeholders prior to development of the grazing plan is essential for building support and supporting a successful grazing project and outcomes.
 A variety of approaches may be utilized to build engagement, include diverse backgrounds and viewpoints, and develop a grazing plan that is supported by various stakeholders in the community:

 Collaborative Planning